 For grass only or pollen & nectar mixes sow between late March and early May, or August and early September.
 Legume based mixtures should be sown into warm soils.
 Generally mixes containing wild flowers are sown in the autumn, especially if they contain Yellow Rattle.

-Sow Wild Bird seed mixtures when the risk of frost has passed in the spring, fast growing patch up mixtures for failed spring sowings can be sown in August.
+Sow Wild Bird seed mixtures when the risk of frost has passed in the spring.